2025 Hamas executions: Opposition

 Humanitarian organizations and governments spoke out against the executions and called for accountability.
 The Palestinian Authority strongly condemned Hamas' actions.
 President Mahmoud Abbas labeled the killings a "crime against the Palestinian people".
 The Al-Mezan Center for Human Rights, a Palestinian NGO, called the incidents "extrajudicial execution[s] of citizens".
 United States President Donald Trump warned that if Hamas continued to kill people in Gaza, "we will have no choice but to go in and kill them", despite initially being indifferent to what he justified as Hamas having "taken out a couple of gangs that were very bad."

-Moumen al-Natour, a Palestinian lawyer, former Hamas political prisoner, and president of Palestinian Youth for Development, stated that these measures are Hamas's way to regain control over the Gaza strip.
+Moumen al-Natour, a Palestinian lawyer, former Hamas political prisoner, and president of Palestinian Youth for Development, stated that these measures are Hamas's way to regain control over the Gaza Strip.
 He said that "They are sending a signal that they are back — by terrorizing people".

-Joseph Braude, president of the Center for peace Communications, said in an interview that Hamas is taking advantage of the ceasefire agreement to reestablish power and control over Gaza.
-According to Braude these are dark times for Gaza in general, and specifically for those who appose Hamas.

 Defence and justification

 In an interview with Reuters on 17 October 2025, Hamas official Mohammed Nazzal defended the executions, saying that they are "exceptional measures", and those who were executed were criminals guilty of killing.